matdombrock/SteelSky/README.md

 * Handles bulk conversion of Markdown files to HTMl
 * Preserves original arbitrary directory structure
 * Supports arbitrary static assets
-* Simple vanilla HTML/CSS templating system
+* Simple vanilla HTML/CSS "templating" system
   * Add your own front-end frameworks!
+* No lock-in
+  * Your original markdown files stay perfectly intact and portable
+* Generated files have no external dependencies and can work fully offline
 * Under 100 lines of code

 ## Depends On